Patricia McCarthy Obituary - Westport, CT | Connecticut Post

 Born in Pittsfield, MA, Patricia graduated from Staples High School in 1961 and Carlow University in 1965.
 She began her career as a speech pathologist in Baltimore, lived abroad for several years and raised two children.
 In 1989, Patricia turned her love of books into a business, co-founding Cornell & McCarthy, an agency that represented illustrators specializing in artwork for children's books.
 With her co-founder Merial Cornell, Patricia was excited to form a women-owned business, run out of Patricia's Westport home, that allowed her to work with artists she loved and gave her the flexibility to care for her children.
 Patrica retired from the business in 2014.

-She is survived by daughter Shannon McCarthy, of Milford, CT and her husband Justin Pirrello; her son, Ryan McCarthy and his wife Eva, of Brooklyn, New York; her sister, Peggy Monsarrat and her husband Grant, both of Easton, CT; and grandchildren Rory and Lily Pirrello.
+She is survived by daughter Shannon McCarthy and her husband Justin Pirrello of Milford, CT; her son, Ryan McCarthy and his wife Eva of Brooklyn, New York; her sister, Peggy Monsarrat and her husband Grant of Easton, CT; her brother John B. O'Neil and his wife Kerry Arnold of Pinehurst, N.C.; and nieces and nephews, Collin Monsarrat, Danielle Robert, Alison Kuffel and Carey O'Neil-Tannehill.

-The family suggests memorial contributions should be made to Warrick Dunn Charities, an organization that helps single mothers in need.
+The family asks that memorial contributions be made to Warrick Dunn Charities, Inc., an organization that helps single mothers.

 Born in Pittsfield, MA, Patricia graduated from Staples High School in 1961 and Carlow University in 1965.
 She began her career as a speech pathologist in Baltimore, lived abroad for several years and raised two children.
 In 1989, Patricia turned her love of books into a business, co-founding Cornell & McCarthy, an agency that represented illustrators specializing in artwork for children's books.
 With her co-founder Merial Cornell, Patricia was excited to form a women-owned business, run out of Patricia's Westport home, that allowed her to work with artists she loved and gave her the flexibility to care for her children.
 Patrica retired from the business in 2014.

-She is survived by daughter Shannon McCarthy, of Milford, CT and her husband Justin Pirrello; her son, Ryan McCarthy and his wife Eva, of Brooklyn, New York; her sister, Peggy Monsarrat and her husband Grant, both of Easton, CT; and grandchildren Rory and Lily Pirrello.
+She is survived by daughter Shannon McCarthy and her husband Justin Pirrello of Milford, CT; her son, Ryan McCarthy and his wife Eva of Brooklyn, New York; her sister, Peggy Monsarrat and her husband Grant of Easton, CT; her brother John B. O'Neil and his wife Kerry Arnold of Pinehurst, N.C.; and nieces and nephews, Collin Monsarrat, Danielle Robert, Alison Kuffel and Carey O'Neil-Tannehill.

-The family suggests memorial contributions should be made to Warrick Dunn Charities, an organization that helps single mothers in need.
+The family asks that memorial contributions be made to Warrick Dunn Charities, Inc., an organization that helps single mothers.

 To Plant Memorial Trees in memory, please visit our Sympathy Store.